 Some people will simply pay the minimum payments or let the bills go unpaid.
 Some may even stop paying their mortgage or rent because they cannot let the cards get shut off.
-Still others may use up retirement savings to pay down the cards, stealing from their retirement to live now.
+Others may use up retirement savings to pay down the cards, chipping away at their retirement savings to live right now.

 None of these are good ideas.
 If you only pay the minimum payments or miss payments altogether, you risk hurting your credit score.
 If you don’t pay your mortgage or rent, you risk losing the place you live.
 If you use up your retirement savings, you risk working long past retirement age.
 Instead, look into debt consolidation and bankruptcy options.

-Before you mortgage your future, talk to an attorney and see which of these options are right for you.
+Before you mortgage your future, talk to an attorney and see which option is right for you.